fbe-work/rvt_model_services/commands/relink/README.md

   }
 }
 ```
-It will list all the linked rvt and cad (dwg, sat) files in per model,
+It will list all the linked rvt and cad (dwg, sat) files in per model.
-and will relink them according to the `relink_map.json` if it happens to match.
+If links happen to match they will be relinked them according to the
+`relink_map.json`. <br>
+The example mapping shows rvt/dwg files with the specific name matching
+`link_same_dir.rvt`/`link_same_dir.dwg`, that are linked to the same directory.
+Links `link_nested.rvt`/`link_nested.dwg` specifically matching, and rvt/dwg
+with only partly matching file names `partly_matched_link_name`,
+that reside one directory up and from there two directories nested,
+in `02_LINKED` and `15_STR`.

 Note that this will only have an effect on models, that are in transmitted state,
 e.g. an eTransmitted rvt model.